MarcarianS/HMA-Game/doc/Plan.md

 # Doors (Like portals)
 - area2d when entered, play next scene
 - layer portal, mask player

+Would GDScript be okay
+Using limited graphics (blobs for characters)
+Using physics processes - are most engines similar in scripting this User Interface for inventory

 3. Functional Examples
 4. Test Cases